 1812- on March 20, Messrs.
 Reed and Seton, who had led part of our men to the post on the Willamette, to feed them, returned to Astoria.
 These gentlemen described the country of the Willamette as charming and abounding in beaver and deer, and they told us that Messrs.
 Wallace and Halsey had built a trading house on a great prairie about 150 miles from the mouth of that river.
 Mr McKenzie and his party left us again on the thirty-first, to tell the gentlemen who were wintering in the interior the decisions that had been made at Astoria… On the twenty-fifth, Messrs.
 Wallace and Halsey returned from their winter quarters with seventeen packets of skins and thirty-two bales of dried meat.
 The latter articles were welcomed with much pleasure, … (Adventure at Astoria 1810-1814, Gabriel Franchere.)

 There was an extensive indigenous trade network in operation in the Northwest well before the fur traders arrived.
 The trade network passed goods from the coast into the interior on the braided river highways navigated by the extensive canoe culture of the Northwest Coast.
 The Kalapuyans had extensive hiking trails that crossed the Coast Range northwesterly through the Tualatin region, and trails called “Klamath trails” into the Cascades.
-The Trail to the coast was how the Kalapuyans from Tualatin got to Astoria to visit with the Pacific Fur Traders and establish person relationships.
-The Kalapuyans were peripherally part of the Columbia Trade network, and it was the Chinookan tribes of Chief Concomly and Chief Keasno who established first trade relationships and grew rich as middlemen in the fur trade.
-The Kalapuyans in fact had to be corrected by Chief Keasno when they stole supplies from a poorly guarded storehouse at Astoria.
-Keasno had to tell then to return the supplies, and to treat the Fur Traders well, for all of their benefit.
+The Trail to the coast was how the Kalapuyans from Tualatin got to Astoria to visit with the Pacific Fur Company Traders and establish personal relationships.
+The Kalapuyans were peripherally part of the Columbia Trade network, and it was the Chinookan tribes of Chief Concomly and Chief Kiesno who established first trade relationships and grew rich as middlemen in the fur trade.
+The Kalapuyans in fact had to be corrected by Chief Kiesno when they stole supplies from a poorly guarded storehouse at Astoria.
+Kiesno had to tell then to return the supplies, and to treat the Fur Traders well, for all of their benefit.

 27th Saturday (1813)- During their absence the natives near at hand, in considerable numbers (whom he denoted Calapoyas) visited the place and finding only those two to guard it, rob’d and took away all the principal goods, as blankets, cloths, etc., etc., without offering any violence to the S. Islanders, who probably being overpowered in numbers made no resistance.
 On the return of Wallace and party he, with most of his number repaired immediately to the lodges of Indians in order to secure the goods, who, instead of offering to return them, were all assembled with bows and arrows ready for an assault.
 On discovering this movement, the whites proceeded instantly amongst them, seizing some and broke their bows or cut their strings, which brought a general scuffle.
 Wallace’s party it appeared had taken the precaution to load their muskets with powder only, and on perceiving the extremity to which they were reduced fired among the Indians which instantly frightened and dispersed them, and greater part of the goods were obtained.
 Ka-es-no, chief of the Cathlakamps, hearing of what had taken place repaired immediately to the Calapoya, harangued them, pointed out the great impropriety of such conduct and the consequences that would follow, told them in what manner himself and other chiefs on the river treated with the whites and the goods effects arising from it, and exhorted them without delay to return the remaining articles stolen.
 After hearing him, they followed his counsel, the things were all brought, and him (Keasno) charged the mediator to return them and make up the beach.
 (Annals of Astoria, The Headquarters log of the Pacific Fur Company on the Columbia River, 1811-1815, Robert F. Jones)